MithrilJS/mithril.js/docs/mithril.prop.md

 ## m.prop

 This is a getter-setter factory utility.
-It returns a function that stores information
+It returns a function that stores information.

 ---